RogueMacro/Grill/README.md

 ## Arguments

 Arguments prefixed with a `-` (dash) are flag arguments, which doesn't have a value.
-Flag arguments come last after value arguments.
+Flag arguments come last after value arguments.<br>
 All other arguments (both required and optional) are value arguments.
 Their value can be passed at the index like shown in their syntax, or by doing `<argument>=<value>` somewhere after indexed arguments i.e. `bpm install package=<package name>`.

 `<argument>` means the argument is required.